How To Have A Sustainable & Ethical Christmas

 However, there are many ways to reduce your impact, and make the festive season a much more sustainable and ethical affair.
 Here are some of our best tips below – if you like them, share them with your friends and family, and lead by example.
 You'll be surprised how quickly your own actions get others to think about what they're doing, and start to create real, positive change.

-Last year, according to waste management company BIFFA, the UK alone sent 277,000 miles of wrapping paper to landfill after Christmas – enough to reach 90% of the way to the moon!
+According to waste management company BIFFA, the UK alone sends 277,000 miles of wrapping paper to landfill after Christmas – enough to reach 90% of the way to the moon!
 The majority of this paper can't be recycled as it contains plastic in either glitter or laminate form.